jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/qes/envelope/qualifiedElectronicSignature.rst

 How to read a qualified electronic signature?
 =============================================

-To use qualified electronic signature you should install special software manually to your PC.
+To use qualified electronic signature you should install special software manually on your PC.

 **Installation**